 Recently, The BWCA began its own accreditation programme for professional window cleaners called ClearChoice.
 This scheme is designed to help building owners and householders to find a professional (and trained) window cleaner.

 Courses at The BWCA cover a wide variety of topics designed to help window cleaners at all levels acquire the skills they need.
-Candidates acheive compliance in all of the key areas, but training doesn’t end there.
-The aim of the BWCA syllabus is to enable window cleaners grow their businesses and reach the top end of their chosen sector.
+Candidates achieve compliance in all of the key areas, but training doesn’t end there.
+The aim of The BWCA syllabus is to enable window cleaners to grow their businesses and reach the top end of their chosen sector.
 Training is not only the key to a safer working environment, but also the gateway to a profitable and successful business future.

 Request BWCA Information